Actify

 Open It Up (Week 3)

-Now that you have 2 weeks of momentum and stories, post in a broader channel.
-Frame it as 'here's what we've been doing' — not 'here's a new initiative.'
-Show photos or quotes from week 1 and 2.
-Invite anyone to join the existing activities or suggest a new one.
-This is where employee-led activities start emerging.
+You have 2 weeks of stories now — use them.
+Post in a broader channel framing it as 'here's what we've been doing' not 'here's a new initiative.'
+Share a photo or quote from weeks 1 and 2.
+Invite people to join existing activities or suggest one of their own.
+This is where employee-led activities start appearing.

 Team channel announcement